JagtapSagar/NAO-humanoid/Readme.txt

 Scripts	(# REQUIRES PYTHON 2.7 TO EXECUTE)
 =======
-cpt.py			- Used to load CPTs in to memory belief_api.py		- Returns belief of NAOs position likelihoodWeighting.py	- Returns weighted distribution for location given evidence
+Following scripts can be found in the "Code" folder cpt.py			- Used to load CPTs in to memory belief_api.py		- Returns belief of NAOs position likelihoodWeighting.py	- Returns weighted distribution for location given evidence